Citrate–malate shuttle: Importance

-SLC25 is a gene that is essential for the synthesis of a wide range of mitochondrial transporters, such as citrate shuttle.
-Mutations in this gene can result in dysfunctional mitochondria.
-This leads to significant decrease in the energy production of our body cells, causing severe metabolic diseases.
-It can cause severe symptoms in organs or tissues that have high energy demand.
-These organs include the liver, brain, heart, kidneys.
-They require abundant functional mitochondria to function.
-Mitochondrial disorders caused by defective or reduced SLC25 gene expression can cause diseases, such as CAC deficiency, HHH syndrome, AGC2 deficiency (CTLN2/NICCD), adPEO, Congenital Amish microcephaly, Early epileptic encephalopathy, AAC1 deficiency, PiC (isoform A) deficiency, AGC1 deficiency, Neuropathy with striatal necrosis, and Congenital sideroblastic anaemia.
+SLC25 is a family of genes that code for a wide range of mitochondrial transporters, such as the citrate shuttle (SLC25A1).
+Mutations in these genes can result in dysfunctional mitochondria, which can lead to a significant decrease in the energy production of cells, causing severe metabolic diseases.
+Symptoms can be particularly severe in organs or tissues that have high energy demand, such as the liver, brain, heart, and kidneys, since these organs require abundant functional mitochondria.
+Mitochondrial disorders caused by defective or reduced SLC25 gene expression can result in a variety of diseases, such as CATC deficiency, HHH syndrome, Citrin deficiency, autosomal dominant progressive external ophthalmoplegia, Congenital Amish microcephaly, Early epileptic encephalopathy, mitochondrial phosphate carrier deficiency, Ohtahara syndrome, Neuropathy with striatal necrosis, and Congenital sideroblastic anaemia.

-In addition, SLC25 gene is crucial for the survival of organisms because of its high frequency in the genomics of different organisms.
-It indicates that this gene is favourable for the survival of a species in response to the environmental features, so it is preserved and passed along the generation.
-In other words, the gene is positively selected for evolution.
-Not only is SLC25 gene found in humans, but also in other animals, or even microorganisms like bacteria and viruses.
-It shows that this gene is conserved among different species.
-This might provide evidence for the significance and essentiality of the gene in the survival of organisms.
+SLC25 genes appear to be crucial for the survival of organisms because they appear with high frequency in the genomes of different organisms.
+This indicates that these genes are important for the adaptation and survival of species in response to the environmental challenges, which is why they are preserved and passed down the generations.
+In other words, the gene is positively selected for in evolution.